pygeoops/pygeoops/docs/user_guide.rst

 As a quick start, here are some examples on how PyGeoOps can be used.

-Determine a centerline for a list of shapely polygons
+Determine a :meth:`~centerline` for a list of shapely polygons
 -----------------------------------------------------

 .. code-block:: python